 Additionally, our Local Chapter Director experience aims to develop your professional skills.
 With mentorship from the executive leadership, you will elevate your professional career with skills like creating b2b relationships, strategic planning, the art of 'the ask,' team management, project delegation, branding, and more.
 It is our hope that volunteering with FADF satisfies your desire to give back to your community, and also rewards other areas of your life.

 The application process consists of completing an initial application, supplying two references and submitting a resume.
 The references will be asked to complete a brief questionnaire and you will be sent a second application.
 Once all these pieces are in place, a phone interview is conducted.
 This is also the time for you to ask questions and clarify your understanding of the volunteer opportunity.

 If appointed as a Local Chapter Director, you will receive a contract to review, sign, and return.
 You'll then receive a manual to review and instructions for participating in the training program.

-We are not processing applications until June 1st, 2018.
+We are processing applications until September 30, 2018.

 January - March: accepting & processing applications